harupy/dbsnippet/README.md

 [Snippet List](./docs/snippets.md)

-## Customize Snippets
+## Custom Snippets

-You can add your own snippets on the option page (which is implemented using React).
+You can add your own snippets on the option page (implemented using React and Semantic-UI).

 1. Click the extension logo and select `options`.
 2. Update the snippets.